Serena1432/mkxp-z-nobihaza/README.md

 ### Linux-specific

 I only have Arch Linux installed, but if you find any equivalent ways for your distro please apply them.

+*Currently nothing is required apart from older `bison` requirements.
+I will update this when it has any in the future.*

 Only the `x86-64` architecture is tested.